Quantreo/Alpha-Quant-Course/README.md

 🔥 More information there: https://www.quantreo.com <br>
-👥 Join the Public Discord community: https://discord.gg/qGX9JNku67 (the private forums are only available if you follow the Alpha Quant Programm)
+👥 Join the Public Discord community: https://discord.gg/qGX9JNku67 <br>
+(the private forums are only available if you follow the Alpha Quant Programm)